 - Get a Shot of Inulin-inulin is a soluble fiber that’s basically a superfood for healthy bacteria.
 Foods that contain inulin include: asparagus, bananas, garlic, leeks, onions, jerusalem artichokes

 - Feed on Fermented Food-these foods offer loads of helpful bacteria, plus fiber for the gut bacteria to eat.
 Fermented foods include sauerkraut, kimchi, miso, yogurt, kefir, tempeh

 - Eat a Variety of Plant Foods-a variety of plant fiber equals a balanced diet for the healthy bacteria deep down in your digestive tract.
 Simple carbohydrates are digested higher up, which leaves little nourishment for the good bugs.
 The American Gut Project showed people who eat more than 25 types of plants weekly have healthier gut bacteria than people who eat fewer than 10.

 - Add in Antioxidants-foods rich in the class of antioxidants called polyphenols can tamp down inflammation and help nourish friendly gut bacteria.
 Good sources include apples, berries, cacao, flaxseed, green tea, citrus, red wine, spices especially ginger, rosemary and tumeric.

 - Eat Fat-considering the brain is 60% fat, dietary fat should be considered brain food and the healthy fats have been shown to support metabolism and weight loss.
-Include avocados, coconut, wild caught fish, ghee, nuts and sees, olive oil.
+Include avocados, coconut, wild caught fish, ghee, nuts and seeds, olive oil.